martidi/opencv_dsm/README.md

 ===============

-This repository contains the source code of an OSSIM plug-in for Digital Surface Models (DSMs) generation from stereo images.
+This repository contains the source code of an OSSIM plug-in (named D.A.T.E.) for Digital Surface Models (DSMs) generation from stereo images.

 This is the updated code (based on a new and different approach) related to the 2014 GSoC project "Photogrammetric image processing: DSM generation tool for OSSIM".